MirolimMajidov/AspNetCore.WebSocket.RESTfulAPI/README.md

 }
 ```

-Here `WSHubMethodName` to pass full name of API.
+Here `WsHubMethodName` to pass full name of API.
 First one must be controller name and last one must be API name, and both of them should be pass with `.`.
 The parameters of method should be different dependent of your logic and each parameter can be optional.<br/>
 The method of response type must be `ResponseModel`.
 ResponseModel class has some needed helper method to reponse just by passing needed data to `SuccessRequestAsync` method or `NoAccessAsync` to return error.<br/>
 By using `SendNotificationAsync` method of WebSocketHub, you be able to send data by notification to the another user.
 It will accept UserId, list of UserId or WebSocket connection to send notification.<br/>
-Also, you able to use `SwaggerDoc` on Web Socket controller and APIs.
+Also, you are able to use `SwaggerDoc` on Web Socket controller and APIs.

-### Setup the client
+### Set up the client
 All configurations of client same other Web Socket client connection except Headers, because Headers of client must have information for `UserName` and `UserId`:<br/>
 `UserName` - Header's value should be string.<br/>
-`UserId` - Header's value can be anything (Guid, Integer, String ...), but it must be unique.
+`UserId` - Header's value must be unique and Guid type.<br/>

 ## Result